franciscop/react-test/src/jest-matchers/toHaveStyle/readme.md

   </ul>
 );

-// All of the elements have the searched for styles expect($list.find("li")).toHaveStyle({ color: "red" });
+// All of the matching elements have the searched for styles expect($list.find("li")).toHaveStyle({ color: "red" });
 expect($list.find("li")).toHaveStyle("color: red");

-// None of the elements have the searched for styles expect($list.find("li")).not.toHaveStyle({ color: "green" });
+// None of the matching elements have the searched for styles expect($list.find("li")).not.toHaveStyle({ color: "green" });
 expect($list.find("li")).not.toHaveStyle("color: green");
 ```